krmn08/MCScriptDoc/docs/HelloWorld.md

 ### Execute with /mcs command

 It can be executed by writing a script after /mcs.
 This is useful if you want to execute a short script immediately.
+Also, when using the mcs command, the completion is displayed.
 ```
 /mcs a = 1 + 1
 ```